lqc/thinkcspy/source/preface3-rle.rst

   parts of these notes, with screenshots, etc.
 * I've dropped GASP.
 * For graphics we start with the Turtle module.
-As things move along, we use PyGame for advanced graphics.
-(At this revision, the PyGame practicals and lessons are not included in the textbook yet.)
+As things move along, we use PyGame for more advanced graphics.
 * I have tried to push more object-oriented notions earlier, without asking students to synthesize objects or write their own classes.
 So, for example, in the chapter about the turtle, we create multiple instances of turtles,